Renters Flood Insurance: What It Covers & How It Works

 What Does Renters Flood Insurance Cover?

-Here’s a closer look at what’s typically covered, though you’ll want to review your specific policy for what’s included:
+Here’s a closer look at what’s typically covered in your renters policy:

 • Furniture: This includes items like sofas, beds, and tables.